Dimitrov1295/Java/README.md

 # Java
-A repo for some Java demos
+This repository demonstrates some Java uses